Skip to Main Content Back to Top Let's Talk

 Higginbotham H logo

-Vacation homes have different exposures than your primary residence.
+Vacation homes have different and unique exposures than your primary residence.
 If you want to protect your investment from property and liability risks, having the right coverage is critical.
-Whether it’s a beach house or a lakeside cabin, if you have a vacation home, you should invest in vacation home insurance.
+Whether it’s a beach house or a lakeside cabin, you should consider investing in vacation home insurance.

 Vacation Home Risks